beforesemicolon/web-component/README.md

 #### ⚠️ This is in Beta!!

-This module already includes all the MVP features it needs to be used, but it is still lacking robust test coverage to be recommended for production
+This module already includes all the MVP features it needs to be used.
+Although it has unit tests it still needs to be taken through enough test cases to be recommended for production.

+🧪 **Help Test It** 🧪 and open issues when you find something.
+It will be super appreciated! 😁

 ### Install

+This module can be used directly in the browsers as well in Node environment

+#### Browser
 ```html

 <!-- use the latest version -->